Can a Landlord Be Held Liable for a Dog Bite in Georgia?

 Key Points

-• Landlords are protected by the “out of possession” rule and premises liability law.
+- Landlords may be protected by the “out of possession” rule and premises liability law, but there are some limited exceptions.

-• If the tenant and landlord will not tell you if they are insured, call our Georgia Dog Bite attorneys.
+- If the tenant and landlord will not tell you if they are insured, insurance may be discovered through legal action filed by Georgia Dog Bite attorneys.

-How Georgia’s Courts View Landlords Liability in Bite and Attack Cases
+How Georgia’s Courts View Landlord Liability in Bite and Attack Cases

 Case Example – case dismissed, child bitten at an apartment complex: When her toddler was bitten in the face one Georgia mother brought suit against a tenant, the owners of the apartment complex where they lived, and the leasing agent for the complex.
 In this case, Griffiths v.
 Rowe Props., 271 Ga.
 App.
 344 (2005), the tenant, property owner and management company all argued that they had no idea the dog was dangerous.
 The landlords also argued that the dog’s attack did not happen in one of the common areas over which they had control.
 According to court documents, the attack took place inside the apartment.
 The case was dismissed because there was no evidence that the owner or landlord knew the dog had been aggressive in the past.